• Skip to main content

 Instructions

-2. In a cast iron pan, heat the olive oil over medium-low heat.
-Add in the ginger and garlic and allow to soften for a minute or two.
-Then, scrape the contents into a small bowl and set aside.
+2. Heat the olive oil in a cast iron pan over medium-low heat.
+Add the ginger and garlic, and sauté for 1–2 minutes until softened.
+Transfer to a small bowl and set aside.

 • Cook Time: 45 minutes